-We’ve got a pretty big handful favorite SOMA restaurants in San Francisco now due to the facts that, first, we always stay at The W Hotel with a perfect walkable location in the coveted South of Market district, and secondly, we like to explore and eat.
-From home base at The W, it’s easy to get to Union Square, the financial district, North Beach, the Embarcadero, and as an added bonus, it shares a wall with the SFMOMA.
+We’ve got a pretty big handful favorite SOMA restaurants in San Francisco now for a couple of reasons.
+First, we always stay at The W Hotel with its perfect walkable location in the coveted South of Market district.
+Secondly, we like to explore and eat.
+From home base at The W, it’s easy to get to Union Square, the financial district, North Beach, and the Embarcadero.

 Here’s a list of places we’ve eaten and liked, or loved, and we recommend them all.
 There’s a pretty wide range of old and new San Fransisco eateries represented, and prices notwithstanding, we deliberately eschewed fine dining.
 There are a few walkable out-of-SOMA outliers as well.
 I’ve divided them roughly into morning, midday, and evening meals, but there’s overlap at most of these.
-And we have comfortably and safely walked to all of them, with just one exception to which we recommend you taxi.
+And we have comfortably and safely walked to all of them, with just one exception to which we recommend you take a taxi or Uber/Lyft.

 If you prefer, jump to the bottom of the page for a Google Maps version of the list for your next San Francisco trip.